nxp-mcuxpresso/mcuxsdk-examples/driver_examples/lptmr/readme.md

 ## Overview
 The LPTMR project is a simple demonstration program of the SDK LPTMR driver.
 It sets up the LPTMR hardware block to trigger a periodic interrupt after every 1 second.
-When the LPTMR interrupt is triggered a message a printed on the UART terminal and an LED is toggled on the board.
+When the LPTMR interrupt is triggered a message is printed on the UART terminal and an LED is toggled on the board.

 ## Supported Boards
 - [EVK9-MIMX8ULP](../../_boards/evk9mimx8ulp/driver_examples/lptmr/example_board_readme.md)